dmparrow30011935/rasabot-di/data/nlu.md

 - yes we are as a matter of fact
 - My team and i are currently recruiting
 - yes we are
+- Not really.
+Cute but not really relevant.
+Do you want a job
+- yes I am
+- Yes we are.
+Do you do web development?

 ## intent:just_chating
 - no